‘Captain Marvel’ Pays Homage To ‘Pulp Fiction’ In Several Scenes

 — ???? (@username_yeet) March 9, 2019

-The framed mirror shot in Captain Marvel is the exact same way Tarantino shot his scene in Pulp Fiction.
-The characters could have worn anything else in Captain Marvel, but directors Anna Boden and Ryan Fleck specifically opted for the simple black suits with black ties.
+The way the shot is framed in Captain Marvel is the exact same way Tarantino shot his scene in Pulp Fiction.
+Also, the characters could have worn anything else in Captain Marvel, but directors Anna Boden and Ryan Fleck specifically opted for the simple black suits with black ties.

-The undeniable nod to the 1994 film comes later in the movie when Talos takes a sip out of a red and white stripped to-go cup while meeting with Carol Danvers and Nick Fury.
+The second and more undeniable nod to the 1994 film comes later in the movie when Talos takes a sip out of a red and white stripped to-go cup while meeting with Carol Danvers and Nick Fury.
 The cup is nearly identical to the one Jules sips out of after eating a Big Kahuna Burger in Pulp Fiction.
 The two men sipped the drink in the same exact way; slowly while maintaining eye contact with the other character in the scene.

 ‘CAPTAIN MARVEL’ Includes Multiple ‘PULP FICTION’ Referenceshttps://t.co/CsjrHtFh7J pic.twitter.com/TmZGDcs9b0